turingschool-examples/electives/schedule.markdown

   - Understand the basic cryptography that goes into things like HTTPS, SSH, and Git
   - Learn how Bitcoin uses cryptography to uniquely solve problems in payment systems
   - Install a Bitcoin wallet on your Android or iOS phone to send/recieve bitcoins

+* Lev Kravinsky - Building a Gem
+  - Learn what a gem is/how it works
+  - Learn how to push one to rubygems
+  - Learn about gempspecs, *.gem, versioning, namespacing, etc

 #### Friday, August 7
 * White boarding with Mike Reeves